 - A very low-income family; - A low-income family that has been "continuously assisted" under the 1937 Housing Act.
-A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4].

-The HABC will consider a family to be continuously assisted if the family was leasing a unit under any 1937 Housing Act program at the time they were issued a voucher by the HABC;

-- A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily homeownership programs covered by 24 CFR 248.173; - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of an insurance contract on eligible low-income housing as defined in 24 CFR 248.101.
+A family is considered to be continuously assisted if the family is already receiving assistance under any 1937 Housing Act program at the time the family is admitted to the HCV program [24 CFR 982.4]. - A low-income family that qualifies for voucher assistance as a non-purchasing household living in HOPE 1 (public housing homeownership), HOPE 2 (multifamily housing homeownership) developments, or other HUD-assisted multifamily homeownership programs covered by 24 CFR 248.173; - A low-income or moderate-income family that is displaced as a result of the prepayment of a mortgage or voluntary termination of an insurance contract on eligible low-income housing as defined in 24 CFR 248.101.